-- (A) Union membership dues, assessments, PAC, or fees; - (B) Union sponsored credit and other benefit programs; - (C) Voluntary fair share payments
+- (A) Union membership dues, assessments, PAC, or fees; - (B) Union sponsored credit and other benefit programs. - (C) Voluntary fair share payment

-Requests for any of the above shall be made on a form provided by the Union and shall be made within the provisions of the State salary and annuity withholding Act and/or any other applicable State statute.
+Requests for any of the above shall be made on a form provided by the Union and shall be made within the provisions of the State Salary and Annuity Withholding Act and/or any other applicable State statute.

-Upon receipt of an appropriate written authorization from an employee, such authorized deductions shall be made in accordance with the law and shall be remitted to the Union on a monthly basis at the address designated in writing by the Union.
+Upon request of an appropriate written authorization from an employee, such authorized deductions shall be made in accordance with the law and shall be remitted to the Union on a twice monthly basis at the address designated in writing by the Union.
 The Union shall advise the Employer of any increases in dues or other approved deductions in writing at least thirty (30) days prior to its effective date.